-With the passing of time man continued to learn about the effects that fire had on rocks and minerals and would have been well aware pretty early on that some changed colour as a result of this process.
+With the passing of time man continued to learn about the effects that fire had on rocks and minerals and he would have been well aware quite early on that when heated, some would change colour.

 A variety of different heat treatments are used to both enhance and change the colour of stones and whilst the results in some may be relatively subtle, in others it can be quite dramatic.
-Blue topaz rarely occurs in nature and the vast majority is produced through heating clear topaz using a variety of different treatments, the result is three different shades of blue depending on the treatment that was used.
-Amethyst is often heated to create citrine and the banded variety is used to create prasiolite because both are relatively rare in their natural form.
-The greener varieties of aquamarine undergo heat treatments which transform them into a lighter shade of blue and tourmaline which is often very dark, becomes lighter following the application of heat.
-Some people are surprised to learn that many of the world's finest rubies and sapphires are heat treated to improve their colour and those which have not been heated are considered to be extremely unusual.
-Tanzanite which is extremely rare and highly sought after and comes exclusively from Tanzania is heated to enhance its depth of colour and to remove any undesirable hues of brown and yellow from the stone.
+Topaz for example rarely occurs in blue so the vast majority of blue topaz is produced by heating the colourless variety.
+Depending on the type of heat treatment that's used it can produce three different shades which are commonly known as London, Swiss or Sky Blue.
+The mineral amethyst is often heated to mimic the yellow variety of quartz known as citrine and banded amethyst imitates prasiolite because both gemstones are relatively rare in their natural form.
+The greener varieties of aquamarine are heat treated in order to change their colour into a lighter shade of blue and the mineral tourmaline which can often be dark, becomes lighter with the application of heat.
+Some people may be surprised to learn that many of the world's finest rubies and sapphires are heat treated in order to improve colour or clarity and those which have not been heated are considered to be extremely unusual.
+Tanzanite a blue variety of the mineral zoisite is an extremely rare and highly sought after gemstone which comes exclusively from Tanzania.
+Stones are regularly heated in order to enhance depth of colour and to remove any undesirable hues of brown and yellow.